KEEP and DONT_TOUCH are valuable attributes for debugging a design. They direct the tool to not optimize the objects on which they are placed.

 - Do not use these attributes on a level of hierarchy that is driving a 3-state output or bidirectional signal in the level above.
 If the driving signal and the 3-state condition are in this level of hierarchy, the IOBUF is not inferred, because the tool must change the hierarchy to create the IOBUF.

 - Attributes that disable optimization often result in larger, higher power-consuming circuits.
-Xilinx recommends using these controls sparingly and removing them when no longer needed.
+AMD recommends using these controls sparingly and removing them when no longer needed.

 Also, be aware that there is a difference between putting DONT_TOUCH on a signal or on a level of hierarchy: